Table of Contents

 BRG Instanced Renderer uses a multi-level GPU-driven culling pipeline to ensure only visible instances consume rendering resources.
 All culling runs entirely on the GPU via compute shaders, keeping CPU overhead near zero regardless of instance count.

-Five types of culling work together in a hierarchical pipeline:
+Seven types of culling work together in a hierarchical pipeline:

 Frustum Culling